 We operate in two primary industries: commercial office properties and our wholesale data center.
 We classify our properties containing data center space as commercial office real estate when tenants significantly fund the data center infrastructure costs.
-As of December 31, 2013, our commercial office real estate operations were primarily located in the following geographical segments:
+As of December 31, 2014, our commercial office real estate operations were primarily located in the following geographical segments:

-- Baltimore/Washington Corridor (primarily defined as the Maryland counties of Howard and Anne Arundel, but also Prince George's and Montgomery);
+- Baltimore/Washington Corridor (primarily defined as the Maryland counties of Howard, Anne Arundel and Prince George's):

-- Northern Virginia (defined as Virginia counties of Fairfax and
+- Northern Virginia (defined as the Virginia counties of Fairfax and

 - Loudoun);

-- San Antonio,
+- · San Antonio,

 - Texas;

-- · Huntsville,
+- Huntsville,

 - Alabama:

-- Greater Washington,
+- · Washington, DC Capital

-- DC;
+- Riverfront

 - St. Mary's & King George Counties (in Maryland and Virginia,

 - respectively);

 - Greater Baltimore, Maryland (generally defined as the Maryland counties of Baltimore and Harford and Baltimore City);

-and

 - Greater Philadelphia, Pennsylvania (in Blue Bell, Pennsylvania).

-As of December 31, 2013, 165 of our office properties, or 87% of our square feet in operations, were located in the Greater Washington, DC/Baltimore region, which includes all the segments set forth above except for San Antonio, Huntsville and Greater Philadelphia.
+As of December 31, 2014, 155 of our office properties, or 86% of our square feet in operations, were located in the Greater Washington, DC/Baltimore region, which includes all the segments set forth above except for San Antonio, Huntsville and Greater Philadelphia.
 Our wholesale data center, which is comprised of one property in Manassas, Virginia, is reported as a separate segment.